 - Click on "Add Organization" from the drop-down menu.

 - Click on the green "Register New Organization" button on the top right.

-- Click on "Center for Student Leadership" then click on "Submit Query" when you see the prompt "Where do you want to create this organization?"
+- Click on "Center for Student Leadership" then click on "Select" when you see the prompt "Where do you want to create this organization?"

 - Follow the steps to complete the information on each of the next few pages of the registration process.
 Here are a few steps described in detail:

-Upload a Constitution/Bylaws: On the 3rd page of your club's OrgSync profile, you will need to upload a constitution.
+Upload a Constitution: On the 3rd page of your club's OrgSync profile, you will need to upload a constitution.
 Click on the template below if you need help drafting a constitution from scratch.

 Officer Agreement Forms: Each club officer needs to complete this form.
-Click here to access the form to share with your officers.
+Click here to access the form to share with your officers (online form).

 Advisor Agreement Form: If you have a faculty/staff advisor, then your advisor needs to complete this form.
-Click here to access this form to share with your advisor.
+Click here to access this form to share with your advisor (online form).

 Step #4: Submit a Leadership Roster (via email, not OrgSync)

 There is only one renewal requirement that is not online via OrgSync.
-Each club must fill out and submit the RSO Leadership Roster Spreadsheet and email to Casey Elder by the deadline.
+Each club must fill out and submit the RSO Leadership Roster Spreadsheet (Excel) and email to Connie Chang by the deadline.

 Once your club has submitted all required material as part of the registration process, CSL performs an initial review of eligibility.
 Then a week after the registration deadline, ASG grants final approval.

-After ASG has made a decision about your club, you will receive a Notice of Legislation to formally announce that your club is approved.
+After ASG has made a decision about your club, you will be contacted to formally announce that your club is approved.